Qiuben/EvLSD-IED/README.md

-# Learning to Detect Line Segment from Events
+# EvLSD-IED: Event-Based Line Segment Detection with Image-to-Event Distillation
-This repository contains the official PyTorch implementation of the paper: “Learning to Detect Line Segment from Events”
+This repository contains the official PyTorch implementation of the paper: “EvLSD-IED: Event-Based Line Segment Detection with Image-to-Event Distillation”

 ## Table of Contents
 - [Installation](#installatuion)